Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 You can now mount the log and be silly with a few pen blanks.
 You may also want to try some epoxy resin to make your own blanks and then start turning them.

 Set the RPM you want to set and start attacking the piece slowly.
-Turn some spindle projects like a pen or a mallet before you go after the bowls.
+Turn some spindle projects.
+You could turn a pen or a mallet before you go after the bowls.
+And when you’re ready, check out more of our wood turning project ideas.

 Drawing The Finish Line